ahmedelzanbeel/youtube-rag-n8n/README.md

 The video URL is used to identify the transcript documents stored in Supabase.

 After deletion, the spreadsheet status is updated from:
 Remove
 to:
 Removed
-Delete Pipeline Screenshot
+Delete Pipeline

-##🔁 Data Lifecycle
+🔁 Data Lifecycle

 The complete lifecycle of an indexed YouTube video is:

 YouTube URL
      │